department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards.md

 <div class="va-introtext">

-Find out how to get a Veterans ID Card (VIC) or add a veteran designation to your state-issued driver's license or state ID.
 There are many types of identification cards you can use to show you’re a Veteran.
-Compare different types of VA ID cards and learn which ones you can use for health care, discounts at businesses and restaurants, or services at military installations.
-You only need to have one form of Veterans ID to show that you’re a Veteran.
+You only need to have one of them for this purpose.
+Learn about the different types of VA ID cards and other Veteran ID options.

 </div>